skrey/yellow-extensions/documentation/system.md

 Templates
 ---------
 The default template is `system/templates/default.php`.
 A template controls the output of a page.
-An individual template can be defined in the meta data of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
+The template of a page is defined in the meta data of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
 There are little limitations, templates can generate web pages and other output formats.
 Here's an example:

     <?php $yellow->snippet("header") ?>
     <?php $yellow->snippet("navigation") ?>